 Data Protection Act Principles & Data Purchase Jargon Buster

 With the GDPR (General Data Protection Regulation) applying from 25th May 2018.
 All parties that handle data must ensure that they have the relevant procedures in place to comply with the new laws and with the updated elements of data protection.
-Furthermore, as part of the task of increasing transparency and reliability within the business data marketplace, we have put together this guide to explain some of the common terms within the industry and to help you understand the data protection act principles.
+As part of the task of increasing transparency and reliability within the B2B data marketplace.
+We have put together this guide to explain some of the common terms within the industry.
+To help you understand the Data Protection Act principles.
 Think of it as your business data pocket translation guide:

 Data Protection Jargon